 Other taxes applicable to agricultural and food products are the value added tax (VAT) and excises.
-Romania's VAT rate is 9 percent for food products and agricultural inputs (such as fertilizers and pesticides).
-Starting with January 1, 2023, certain goods will no longer be applied the reduced VAT rate of 9 percent.
-Per the provisions of the Government Ordinance 16/2022, the non-alcoholic drinks under tariff positions 2202 10 00 (Waters, including mineral waters and aerated waters, containing added sugar or other sweetening matter or flavored) and 2202 99 (Other non-alcoholic beverages, including products such as soy-based, nut-based, cereal-based beverages) will be applied a VAT of 19 percent instead of the current rate of 9 percent.
-A VAT of 5 percent applies to organic foods and a standard 19 percent rate is applied for all other items.
+Romania's VAT rate is nine percent for food products, with a few exceptions.
+Per Law 269/2023, starting 2024, the VAT rate for sugar-added foods (above 10 grams/100 grams of product) will increase from the current rate of nine percent to the standard rate of 19 percent, except certain types of biscuits and traditional cakes.
+According to the same law, the VAT for organic foods will increase from five percent to nine percent.
+From 2023, the drinks under tariff positions 2202 (Waters, including mineral waters and aerated waters, containing added sweetening or flavored and Other nonalcoholic beverages nesoi) are applied the standard VAT rate of 19 percent.
 Apart from VAT, the alcoholic beverages are subject to excise duties upon entry.
-The list of applicable excise levels is revised annually by the Ministry of Finance (please see the latest list here in Romanian language).
+The list of applicable excise levels is revised annually by the Ministry of Finance.
+(Please see the latest list here in Romanian).